 PLEASE NOTE – If you obtained your car driving licence before the 1st of February 2001, you do not need to complete the CBT to ride a 50cc moped (restricted to 28mph).

 You will need to complete a CBT (Compulsory Basic Training) course if you want to ride a moped (a moped has a maximum engine size of 50cc and a maximum speed of 28mph), or a motorcycle.
 Your CBT will last for two years.
 After the two years, if you have not completed further training and a test you will have to repeat the CBT course in full.

 At Sedgemoor Motorcycle Training riding is carried out on site at our centre in Bridgwater, Somerset.
 CBT Training is carried out in a safe environment, away from road users and is an excellent environment to improve your confidence when riding.

 When your motorcycle instructor is satisfied you have learnt the necessary theory and shown the practical skills required, you can then progress.

-Next you will (as required by law) carry out a minimum two hour on-road ride.
-During this stage, you will be under the supervision of one of our experienced instructors, who will be in contact with you via radio communication.
+Next you will go out on the road.
+During this stage, you will be under the supervision of one of our experienced instructors, who will be in contact with you via our two way Bluetooth communication systems.

 CBT isn't a test that you pass or fail – it's a training course.